Glossary

 • Subscribe:

 Request the receipt of any/all published broadcasts of an individual key in a store.
-This is analagous to a KTL monitor or EPICS monitor request.
+This is analogous to a KTL monitor or EPICS monitor request.

 • Callback: